-Q: What Are the Tax Benefits of a QCD?
+Q: What Are the Tax Advantages of a QCD?

-A: Generally, regular IRA distributions are considered income for the IRA owner and are taxable.
+A: Generally, regular IRA distributions are considered taxable income for the IRA owner.
 Qualifying amounts that clients donate as a QCD, on the other hand, are excluded from their taxable income.
-As such, they can use QCDs to lower their taxable income and, perhaps, their tax bill while benefiting a cause important to them.
+As such, they can use QCDs for lowering their taxable income and, perhaps, minimizing taxes in retirement.

 Q: Who Is Eligible to Make a QCD?

-A: To be eligible to make a QCD, the IRA owner must be age 70½.
+A: To make a QCD, the IRA owner must be age 70½.
 Further, the distribution must be made on or after the date he or she reaches 70½.

 Q: What Is the Maximum Distribution Amount?